-- 2 minutes - The white isn't fully set and the yolk is totally raw
+- 2 minutes - The white isn't fully set and the yolk is totally raw.

-- 4 minutes - The white is fully set, but the yolk is thick and runny
+- 4 minutes - The white is fully set, but the yolk is thick and runny.

-- 6 minutes - The white is fully set, and the yolk is mostly set, but still a little runny in the middle
+- 6 minutes - The white is fully set, and the yolk is mostly set, but still a little runny in the middle.

-- 8 minutes - The white is fully set, and the yolk is set, but tender
+- 8 minutes - The white is fully set, and the yolk is set, but tender.

-- 10 minutes - The white is fully set, and the yolk is fully set
+- 10 minutes - The white is fully set, and the yolk is fully set.

 Remember to transfer your eggs to cold water as soon as you take them out of the pot to stop the cooking immediately.
 Otherwise, your eggs will continue cooking even after you've taken them out of the water.

-The good news is, after some experimentation, I’ve come up with a method that works every time, no matter how fresh the egg is.
-The secret is to put a small crack in the bottom of the egg BEFORE you boil it.
-The crack needs to extend all the way through the hard shell, but it must not rupture the membrane (otherwise you’ll end up with egg white spewing out of the crack as it boils).
-I use a small curved object (the end of a wooden pestle) to crack the egg on, because it creates a more predictable circular crack rather than a linear crack that could spread and rupture the membrane.
+The good news is, I’ve come up with a method that works every time, no matter how fresh the egg is.
+The secret is to put a small crack in the bottom of the egg(the fat side) BEFORE you boil it.
+The crack needs to extend all the way through the hard shell, but it must not rupture the soft inner membrane (otherwise you’ll end up with egg white spewing out of the crack as it boils).
+I use a small curved object (like the end of a pestle or back of a spoon) to crack the egg on.
+It creates a more predictable circular crack rather than a linear crack that could spread and rupture the membrane.